Travel Insurance Plans for 40+ Travelers

 For those seeking a more budget-friendly option, the OneTrip Basic plan offers essential coverage at a reduced rate.
 For instance, a 65-year-old traveler on a month-long trip to France ($10,000 cost) would pay $637 for Basic coverage compared to $840 for Prime [4].

-While Allianz plans may cost about $22 more than the industry average (e.g., $149 for basic coverage on a sample trip), the higher coverage limits and reliable claims process make the extra cost worthwhile.
-Next, we’ll look at another top provider to help you weigh your options.
+According to Forbes, “while Allianz plans may cost about $22 more than the industry average (e.g., $149 for basic coverage on a sample trip), the higher coverage limits and reliable claims process make the extra cost worthwhile.”

 2. World Nomads